 Well, “some” may not be the best word.
 Bausch & Lomb (note: BL was bought in 2013 by Valeant) has stated that it has settled “the vast majority of fungal infection cases.”
 The vast majority being approximately 600 cases, at a cost of over $250 million.
 That leaves about 500 lawsuits being challenged in the New York hearings.
 The point is, those 600 cases were meritorious.
 We’ll just have to wait and see about the other 500.

 The other point of contention I have with the blog posting centers around this statement:

 Bausch & Lomb conducted a massive study and concluded that, under certain conditions simulating consumer noncompliance with the package insert, MoistureLoc could allow the formation of a polymer film on a contact lens that permitted some strains of Fusarium to survive and thrive despite later disinfection with MoistureLoc.

 (Emphasis added).
 The problem is, drug companies frequently try to defend cases based on noncompliance.
 We addressed this with the Denture Cream post a few days ago.
 The issue is really whether that “noncompliance” is foreseeable, i.e., do consumers regularly misuse the product in an expected way?
-The second part of that issue that consumers were never warned about the consequences of misuse—if Bausch & Lomb had a warning on their package saying users could lose their eye if they didn’t follow directions, people would have made sure to follow instructions to the letter.
+The second part of that issue that consumers were never warned about the consequences of misuse—if Bausch & Lomb had a warning on their package saying users could lose their eye if they didn’t follow directions, people would have followed instructions to the letter.
 This defense just doesn’t hold any water.
-And, the company settled those cases, anyway, which indicates that they knew it couldn’t carry the day.
+And the company settled those cases, anyway, which shows that they knew it couldn’t carry the day.